tarek360/PhotoDiscovery/README.md

 ## Why this project is open sourced?

-I've open sourced it for beginners and any android developer want to know how to use the above libraries in one real app.
+I've open sourced it for beginners and any android developer want to know how to use the above libraries and how to use MVP (Model View Presenter) in one real app.

 ## License